Marketing communication contingencies

 Act now to secure the best event management solutions

-Prepare NOW for the resurrection of markets and new business development opportunities.
+Prepare NOW for the resurrection of markets and new business development.
 Protect your reputation and business relationships.
-Consult with your events management company, taking advantage of their expert knowledge and their industry connections, to
+Consult with your events management company, taking advantage of their expert knowledge and their industry connections.

 - preserve budgets by negotiating guaranteed prices with event suppliers in advance

 - make provisional advance bookings of accommodation, conference and banqueting facilities and other services